-The nurse consultant is available to provide in-person care for dorm students from 7:30-11 a.m. and 6-9:30 p.m.
-Monday-Friday in Adams Hall.
+The nurse consultant is available to provide in-person care for dorm students from 7:30-11 a.m.
+Monday-Friday and 6-9:30 p.m.
+Monday, Wednesday and Friday in Adams Hall.

 Each consultation is $20.
-Each consultation during non-office hours is $50.
-These fees will be charged within one week following the consultation to the financial information provided in the student's family portal.
+This fee will be charged within one week following the consultation to the financial information provided in the student's family portal.

-If a dorm student needs medical attention beyond basic first aid, the student will be referred by the nurse consultant to AllBetterCare, Holy Spirit Urgent Care, the Carlisle Regional Medical Center or the appropriate specialty practice.
+If a residential student needs medical attention beyond basic first aid, the student will be referred by the nurse consultant to AllBetterCare Urgent Care Center, UPMC Pinnacle Carlisle or the appropriate specialty practice.
 Fees for medical services are the responsibility of the student and their parents.

-Residence staff members will accompany residential students to all appointments not taking place at the residence halls.
+Residence life staff members will accompany residential students to all appointments not taking place at the residence halls.
 All appointments will be scheduled by the Nurse Consultant.
-Under no circumstances are parents/guardians to make appointments for any student staying in the dormitories.
+Under no circumstances are parents/guardians to make appointments for any student staying in the residence halls.
 All students will be treated per the "Care Plan of Action/Permission to Provide Care" policy agreed to at the time on the Health Form Package.

 To discuss a student’s medical concern while they are attending CPYB, parents should call the medical entity (or physician) your child was treated by.